-1. For the purposes of this Section, "a subsidy" means a measure which fulfils the conditions set out in paragraph 1.1 of Article 1 of the SCM Agreement, irrespective of whether it is granted to an enterprise, supplying goods or services.

-2. This Section applies to subsidies that are specific within the meaning of Article 2 of the SCM Agreement.
-Any subsidy falling under the provisions of Article 148 of this Agreement is deemed to be specific.

-3. The provisions of this Section shall not be construed in a manner obstructing the performance, in law or in fact, of the particular tasks of public interest that may be assigned to the enterprises.
-Exemptions to from the rules of this section should be limited to tasks of public interest and to what it is necessary to achieve the public policy objective and transparent.
+- 1. For the purposes of this Section, "a subsidy" means a measure which fulfils the conditions set out in paragraph 1.1 of Article 1 of the SCM Agreement, irrespective of whether it is granted to an enterprise supplying goods or services1. - 2.
+This Section applies to subsidies that are specific within the meaning of Article 2 of the SCM Agreement.
+Any subsidy falling under the provisions of Article 148 of this Agreement is deemed to be specific. - 3.
+The provisions of this Section shall not be construed in a manner obstructing the performance, in law or in fact, of the particular tasks of public interest that may be assigned to the enterprises.
+Exemptions from the rules of this Section should be limited to tasks of public interest and to what it is necessary to achieve the public policy objective and transparent. - 4.
+Article 146 of this Agreement shall not apply to subsidies related to trade in goods covered by Annex 1 to the Agreement on Agriculture.

-&lt;sup>1 For greater certainty, this definition is without prejudice to the outcome of any future discussions in the WTO on the definition of subsidies for services.
+For greater certainty, this definition is without prejudice to the outcome of any future discussions in the WTO on the definition of subsidies for services.
 Depending on the progress of those discussions at the WTO level, the Parties may update this Agreement in this respect.